scorch-project/scorch-project.github.io/_pages/team.md

 <h2>Advisory Board</h2>

-SCorCH will be guided by an advisory board consisting of the following:
+SCorCH is guided by an advisory board consisting of the following:
 - <a href="https://www.linkedin.com/in/travis-walton-58a66519b/">Travis Walton, Distinguished Engineer at Arm</a>
 - <a href="http://www0.cs.ucl.ac.uk/staff/b.cook/">Professor Byron Cook, University College London/Amazon Web Services</a>
 - <a href="https://www.cl.cam.ac.uk/~pes20/">Professor Peter Sewell, University of Cambridge</a>